wolpert/svarm/docs/Design.md

 These are used at various points for encryption.
 All encryption is AES/GCM/SIV.
 When we use the word 'key', the keys are identified by the UUID by are the 256b keys.

+### Hashing

+The initial key hashing technique will be [Murmur2](https://en.wikipedia.org/wiki/MurmurHash) which provides good randomness and executes very fast.
+Collisions are allowed in the lookup strategy, and the 32bit variant is enough of a namespace for us.

+(Note that this is still being decided.
+Other option was [FNV-1a](https://en.wikipedia.org/wiki/Fowler%E2%80%93Noll%E2%80%93Vo_hash_function) which does not have the little/big endian issue.)

 ### Data storage